Visit Bologna during Covid emergency: what you can safely do (Update Mar 2021)

 All the hotels are open.

-The main squares like Piazza Maggiore (with the Neptune fountain) and Piazza Santo Stefano are open day and night and you can visit them wearing a mask.
+The main squares like Piazza Maggiore (with the Neptune fountain) and Piazza Santo Stefano are open day and night.

 Also, all the churches are open.

-So you can visit San Petronio Basilica, admire the Compianto at Santa Maria della Vita or Michelangelo's sculptures inside San Domenico.
+So you can visit San Petronio Basilica, Basilica of Santo Stefano, admire the Compianto at Santa Maria della Vita or Michelangelo's sculptures inside San Domenico.

-You can still walk and relax in all the parks of Bologna.
+You can walk and relax in all the parks of Bologna.

 Walk around Giardini Margherita, look at the unique plants and trees of the botanic garden, or wear your jogging shoes to visit Villa Ghigi park.